muggy8/improbable/have-and-havenot/PbfYCeXp.md

 With my catch in hand, I made my way back home.

-On the way home, I traded parts of the fish I caught for some cooked rice.
+On the way home, I got some rice from the neighbor who owed me a favor.

 Once I entered my home, I called out to Phanna to make it clear that it was me.